Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

 Conclusion

-The introduction of transformations in server side Google Tag Manager offers marketers and data analysts a powerful tool to optimize their data collection, comply with strict privacy laws and improve the overall quality of their analytics.
-This process not only provides a method to remove or hide sensitive information, such as that in the ‘page_location’ field, but it also opens the doors for extensive data enrichment.
-Thus, the Event data object is augmented with valuable information that can then be used by various tags within GTM.
+The introduction of transformations in server-side Google Tag Manager provides marketers and data analysts with a powerful tool to optimize their data collection, comply with strict privacy laws and improve the overall quality of their analytics.
+This process not only provides a method to remove or hide sensitive information, such as that in the 'page_location' field, but it also opens the doors for extensive data enrichment.
+For example, the event data object is augmented with valuable information that can then be used by various tags within GTM.